Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators: Location via closed sets

 \section{Location via closed sets}

-As mentioned previously in \cref{theorem:thm0}, \overfullrule=0pt the $\omega-$limit set is contained in the largest invariant set $S$ where the derivative of $V$ along the solution vanishes for all $x \in S$.
-The main result of this section provides a location theorem of the $\omega-$limit set of bounded solutions of \eqref{E:eq1} via sets which are not necessarily invariant.
+As mentioned previously in \cref{theorem:thm0}, the $\omega$-limit set is contained in the largest invariant set $S$ where the derivative of $V$ along the solution vanishes for all $x \in S$.
+The main result of this section provides a location theorem of the $\omega$-limit set of bounded solutions of \eqref{E:eq1} via sets which are not necessarily invariant.
 This result is helpful when the invariance theorem cannot be applied directly.
 Thus, it is considered as a refined version of the invariance principle.
 In addition, using the notion of a lower semicontinuous Lyapunov pair-type, our result can also be seen as a generalization of results given in \cite{Arsie1} and \cite{DKV}.
-2mm \textbf{Blanket assumptions.} {Throughout this section we assume that $V,W \in \F(\R^n)$ are such that } \begin{enumerate} {(A\arabic{enumi})} {(A\arabic{enumi})} \item {For all $x_0 \in \cl(\dom A)$ and all $\rho_0 > 0$, there exists $\bar y \in \uball(x_0,\rho_0) \cap \dom A$ such that $ \uball(\bar y,\rho_{\bar y}) \cap \dom V \subset \inti (\dom A)$ for some $\rho_{\bar y }> 0$;} \item There exists a closed subset $S$ of $\R^n$ such that $\omega (x_0) \subset S \subset \dom V \cap \uball(\bar y,\rho_{\bar y})$; \item $\dom W= \Big( \dom V \cap {\uball(\bar{y}, \rho_{\bar y})} \setminus S\Big)\cup S^+_W$.\\ \end{enumerate} \begin{remark} The blanket assumption \ref{A1} looks somewhat technical but it is very useful in the sequel of this paper.
-In fact, it determines the relationship between the domain of the operator $A$ and where the function $V$ is defined.
-On the other hand, assumption \ref{A2} is equivalent to say that every bounded solution of \eqref{E:eq1} starting at $x_0$ is attracted by $S$.
-Combined together, assumptions \ref{A1} and \ref{A2} ensure the nonemptiness of $\inti (\dom A)$ and thus, due to \cref{proposition:prop1}, we have the local boundedness of the operator $A$ at each point of this set. \end{remark} Now, we are ready to state the main theorem of this section.\\ \begin{theorem} Given $x_0 \in \cl(\dom A)$, suppose that the corresponding solution $x(\cdot,x_0)$ of \eqref{E:eq1} is bounded and that \begin{enumerate} {($\mathcal{H}_\arabic{enumi}$)} {($\mathcal{H}_\arabic{enumi}$)} \item For all $x\in \dom W$,